GoogleCloudPlatform/ai-on-gke/benchmarks/accelerator-based-ai-benchmark.md

 # AI on GKE Accelerator-Based Benchmarking

+>[!WARNING]
+>This guide and associated code are **deprecated** and no longer maintained.
+>
+>Please refer to the [GKE AI Labs website](https://gke-ai-labs.dev) for the latest tutorials and quick start solutions.
+>
+>Please refer to the [Inference Benchmark](https://gke-ai-labs.dev/docs/benchmarking/inference-benchmark/) for the latest inference benchmarking tutorial.

 This framework enables you to run automated benchmarks on Google Kubernetes Engine (GKE) for AI workloads using Terraform.
 The benchmark utilizes an accelerator-based cluster with GPU or TPU nodes, depending on your Terraform configuration.

 You can find the current set of supported cluster deployments under `infra/accelerator-cluster` and the supported inference servers